 What is Hadoop?

-It is an open source software framework which uses MapReduce programming model.
-Hadoop is really useful for storage and processing of Big Data set.
-It circulates around the assumption that hardware is bound to fail at some point of time.
+It is an open source software framework which uses the MapReduce programming model.
+Hadoop is really useful for storage and processing of Big dataset.
+It circulates around the assumption that hardware is bound to fail at some point in time.
 It assists in scheduling and is used by industry veterans like Yahoo and Facebook.

 Applications of Hadoop include;